From Friday July 1, 2022 we're moving accounts that were created before April 20, 2022 to our updated pricing model.

 In addition to installing Hotjar by using the handy “Hotjar Tracking Code” tag type, you can install our Tracking Code on GTM as a Custom HTML tag.

-Go to your Sites list and click on the Tracking Code button for the Site you want to track.
+Go to your Sites list and click on the View tracking code button for the Site you want to track.

 Click Copy to Clipboard.